- Eligibility: Need not be admitted to a U of M program

 Activate Your Account

 The following steps apply to undergraduate-level courses only.
-If you would like to take a graduate-level course for credit, visit the One Stop website.
+If you would like to take a graduate-level course for credit, visit the One Stop web page for non-degree/guest students.

 - Create a student account.
 In order to register for an undergraduate U of M course, you'll need to create a student account.
 Simply fill out this form and allow up to three (3) business days for your record to be activated.
 University staff will then send you a student ID number, which you'll use for the next step.